bermell/botbowl_rust/README.md

 # botbowl_rust

 Attempt to implement [botbowl](https://github.com/njustesen/botbowl) in rust.
 With purpose of speeding up search algorithms and machine learning.
 But mostly because rust.

 ![Better rewrite in rust](https://i.redd.it/xx367w6kroz41.jpg)

-**I changed my mind, we're going with blood bowl 2020 rules**

 ## TODO

 List of things to implement and write tests for in order to use as engine for forward model in a botbowl competition:

 - Botbowl 2020 rules
 - Two Human team, only starting skills without Ogre

-**Refactor and optimizations**
-- [x] Available action require less heap allocation
-- [x] Refactor away unnessary struct and enums:
-          - (DONE) Pathing::Path (Node is fine, also only traverse back when necessary),
-          - (DONE) Pathing::PlayerActionType (it's fine to use PosAT::{StartMove, StartBlitz} etc.. )

-**Rules left to implement**
+### Rules left to implement

 - [x] Fouling (in pathfinding, ejection)
 - [x] Blocking (incl crowd surf and chain pushing)
 - [ ] Passing (in pathfinding)
 - [x] Handing off (in pathfinding)
 - [ ] (1/11) Kickoff table
 - [x] kickoff touchback
 - [x] Very basic setup
 - [ ] Useful setup
 - [x] Touchdown

-todo so I don't forget:
+### Tests to add

 - handoff turnover if possession lost, needs test and implementation
 - score on opponent's half needs test

-**Other things**
+## Other things

 - [ ] Play in terminal
 - [ ] Gym Env
 - [ ] FFI to python
 - [ ] MCTS example bot